coffeehousejazz/assignment2/README.md

 ## 📙 Extra Topic

-Our second topic is a Coffee Shop.
+Our second topic is a coffee shop.
 Now, users can either order from the restaurant or order from the coffee shop.
 At the beginning of the Chatbot, we changed the welcome message to indicate that there is now a second topic.
 Users can also go to the other topic once finishing with one.
 For example, they can order from the coffee shop and after they finish their order, they can talk to the restaurant.

-Example for extra topic:

 ## 📗 Voice-to-speech